rouvinerh/SecJournal/website-security/sql-injection.md

 # this would grant us access!
 ```

 The first quote 'escapes' the string, and the `-- -` comments the rest of the query.
-Then, OR used to create a fake logical expression, followed by `1=1` which is a true statement.
+OR is used to create a fake logical expression, followed by `1=1` which is a true statement.

 > For logical OR, `statement1 OR statement2` returns true if **either statement 1 or 2 is true**.
 For logical AND, it requires **both statements to be true** to return true.

-This is the most basic SQL Injection, using `' OR 1=1--` to get pass a simple login that does not validate user input.
+This is a basic SQL Injection technique, using `' OR 1=1--` to bypass a simple login that does not validate user input.

-Once we have identified the SQL Injection vulnerability, we maybe could want to exfiltrate information information from the database about this.&#x20;

 ## UNION Injection